 Exponential growth in adoption of new technologies has long been associated with periods of disruptive change and innovation.
-When early adopters are better connected with people who are slower to change their behaviors, new ideas spread faster and the rate of adoption increases.
+When early adopters are better connected with people who are slower to change their behaviours, new ideas spread faster and the rate of adoption increases.

 As a result, in the hyper-connected digital world in which we live today, disruptive change happens at a far higher rate than ever before.
 Add to this, the sheer scale of the change required by the race to net zero - and the magnitude and pace of the disruption will likely be unprecedented.